alexandru/alexn.org/source/_posts/2012-11-02-scala-functional-programming-type-classes.markdown

 Scala, being complete yack shaving on my part, or you could call it the intellectual masturbation of a fool.

-UPDATE: as if the article wasn't long enough, I've added to it some more stuff :-)
+**UPDATE:** as if the article wasn't long enough, I've added to it some more stuff (like a couple of times :-)

 ## 1. Functional Programming for the Win